-Colorful School in Switzerland
+Colorful School in Switzerland31 photos

 In response to significant population growth, the authorities of the small town of Alchenstadt, Switzerland, which nearly merges with Basel, announced a competition for the construction of a school designed for 600 children.
 The winning studio BUR Architekten realized the project, which consists of two buildings connected by a large covered passage.